Not all that long ago, online shopping and retail shopping in brick-and-mortar stores were completely separate experiences.

 For example, a shopper might perform product research on their laptop, check a local store’s inventory on their smartphone and go pick up an item at a brick-and-mortar location.

-In this article, I’m going to explain the fundamentals of an omni-channel strategy, why it’s essential in 2022, and offer some specific examples of brands that are leading the way.
+In this article, I’m going to explain the fundamentals of an omnichannel strategy, why it’s essential in 2023, and offer some specific examples of brands that are leading the way.

 Let’s start at the top.

-I feel like it’s a term that people love to throw around, but they may not necessarily fully understand the exact meaning.
+I feel like it’s a term that people love to throw around, but they may not necessarily fully understand the exact meaning — especially when it concerns omnichannel vs multichannel marketing.

 I’ve found several definitions, but I think this one from HubSpot nails it: